bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/react-component-guide.md

 Containment
 -----------

 Some components don’t know their children ahead of time.
-This is especially common for components like `Sidebar` or `Dialog` that represent generic “boxes”.
+This is especially common for components like `Sidebar` or `Dialog` that represent generic "boxes”.

 We recommend that such components use the special `children` prop to pass children elements directly into their output: